misson20000/twili/README.md

-  get-memory-info             Gets memory usage information from the device debug                       Prints debug info launch                      Launches an installed title
+  get-memory-info             Gets memory usage information from the device debug                       Prints debug info launch                      Launches an installed title pull                        Pulls files from device's SD card push                        Pushes files to device's SD card
 ```

 All `twib` commands require a device to be specified, except for `list-devices` and `connect-tcp`.
-If no device is explicitly specified and there is exactly one device currently connected to Twib, that device will be used.
+If no device is explicitly specified and there is exactly one device currently connected to the daemon, that device will be used.
 Otherwise, a device must be specified by device ID (obtained from `list-devices`) via the `-d` option or the `TWIB_DEVICE` environment variable.

 Detailed help on all subcommands can be obtained by running `twib <subcommand> --help`.